Hypergraph Removal Lemmas via Robust Sharp Threshold Theorems: Introduction

 So to make the above plan work, we shall need to generalize the sharp threshold principle from monotone families to `almost monotone' families.
 This statement is made more precise in Section \ref{sec:Sharp-threshold-theorems}.
 It is accomplished with the help of the invariance principle of Mossel, O'Donnell, and Oleszkiewicz \cite{mossel2010noise}.

-In our view, the main contribution of this paper comes from the fact that we relate between sharp threshold results and hypergraph removal problems.
+In our view, the main contribution of this paper comes from the fact that we relate sharp threshold results to hypergraph removal problems.
 We believe that further exploration of the relation between these two well studied problems will improve the understanding of each of them.

 In the following section we give a more thorough introduction of the sharp threshold principle of monotone Boolean functions, and state our sharp threshold result for almost monotone Boolean functions.
 (Note that Boolean functions $f\colon\left\{ 0,1\right\} ^{n}\to\left\{ 0,1\right\} $, and families $\f\subseteq\p\left(\left[n\right]\right)$ can be identified).